borogove/viewplan/README.md

 ## Viewplan

 Viewplan is a Python script for generating telescope viewing plans for amateur astronomers.

-It lets you specify the time and location for the viewing, and various constraints on the target; it provides RA, declination, and other information for each target.
+You specify the time and location for the viewing, and what sort of objects you're interested in; the program selects a list of viewable objects for the specified time and location, and generates a viewing plan with azimuth, altitude, and other information for each target.

+The output is sorted from West to East, so by visiting the targets in the given order you can avoid one setting while you're looking at another.

 ### Dependencies